Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 self.rightBack = ctre.CANTalon(3)
 ```

-This creates `CANTalon` objects (`ctre.CANTalon`, because these are part of the `ctre` library we imported earlier).
+This creates `CANTalon` objects for each of the 4 wheels on the robot (they're called `ctre.CANTalon` because CANTalon is part of the ctre library we imported earlier).
 Talons are controllers connected to each motor&mdash;creating these objects lets us send commands to them (over the "CAN" network) to drive the motors.
 The numbers in parentheses are unique to each Talon, to identify them.

-The CANTalon objects are then stored in variables&mdash;prefixing the variable name with `self.` means we can access those variables in other functions so we can use the CANTalons later.
+The CANTalon objects are then stored in variables which are named based on the location of the wheels.
+Prefixing the variable name with `self.` means we can access those variables in other functions so we can use the CANTalons later.

 ```python
 self.leftJoystick = wpilib.Joystick(0)